sunfounder/pico-2w-kit/docs/source/cproject/ar_74hc595_matrix.rst

 5.4 Displaying Graphics on an 8x8 LED Matrix
 ===================================================================

-In this lesson, we'll learn how to control an **8x8 LED matrix** using the Raspberry Pi Pico 2w and two **74HC595 shift registers**.
+In this lesson, we'll learn how to control an **8x8 LED matrix** using the Raspberry Pi Pico 2 W and two **74HC595 shift registers**.
 We'll display patterns and simple graphics by controlling individual LEDs on the matrix.

 * :ref:`cpn_dot_matrix`
 * :ref:`cpn_74hc595`